gutmandres/MF_TSVisualiser/README.md

 ////////////////////////////////////////////////

-This project was developed as part of Chiara’s doctoral project “Different Tubes” at the University of Antwerp, Royal Conservatoire Antwerp, and Orpheus Institute, and of Andrés’s postdoctoral fellowship at the Schulich School of Music of McGilll University, as part of the Analysis, Creation, and Teaching of Orchestration (ACTOR) Project, with the support of the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) in Montreal.
+This project was developed as part of Chiara’s doctoral project “Different Tubes” at the University of Antwerp, Royal Conservatoire Antwerp, and Orpheus Institute, and of Andrés’s postdoctoral fellowship at the Schulich School of Music of McGilll University, as part of the Analysis, Creation, and Teaching of Orchestration (ACTOR) Project.
+The sounds were recorded by Chiara Percivati in the bass clarinet and Andrés Gutiérrez Martínez as recording engineer in the half anechoic chanber of the Centre for Interdisciplinary Research in Music Media and Technology (CIRMMT) in Montreal, in January 2025.